CoCoNut-UvA/coconut/docs/source/calculator.rst

     };

-Now, we have the full binop node defined and can extend our parser to understand add and substraction operations:
+Now, we have the full binop node defined and can extend our parser to understand add and substraction operations.

 .. code-block:: text